 Randonnée de 16,3km à La Bastide-Puylaurent在拉巴斯蒂德-皮于洛朗的16,3公里徒步Поход на 16,3 км в La Bastide-Puylaurent16,3 km wandeltocht in La Bastide-Puylaurent

 Exiting L'Etoile Park through the gate, turn left and cross the Allier River via the footbridge.
 Join the back of the church and follow the Régordane trail shared with the GR72, which ascends to the hamlet of Thort located on the watershed line.
 Next, pass by the Thort dolmen, also known as the Palet de Gargantua, and leave the GR trail markings to climb to the right towards the Croix de Grabio.
-Take the right-hand path just before the cross, which descends to Masméjean.
+Take the main-droite path just before the cross, which descends to Masméjean.
 300 meters before the hamlet, by the Allier River after the small bridge, you'll find an ideal spot for a picnic.
 After Masméjean, the trail climbs towards the Moure de la Gardille.
 At the top of the plateau, turn right towards the Allier Valley and La Bastide-Puylaurent by following the Stevenson Trail GR70 and the shared GR7.
 As you descend, you'll be greeted with a spectacular view of the Ardèche mountains and the Notre Dame des Neiges Abbey in the distance.

 Thort and the Watershed Line